 Travel Insurance After Departure

-Already overseas and need travel insurance?
-It is a condition of most travel insurance policies in the UK, that they are purchased prior to your departure from home.
+Looking for travel insurance but already left home?
+It is a condition of most travel insurance policies in the UK, that they are purchased before you leave home with a start date matching your UK departure.
 However there are many circumstances where travellers can find themselves already abroad with no travel insurance and it can be a real problem to arrange cover when this happens.
 The main reason that most travel insurance companies will not issue cover after departure, is that it is quite common for people to not bother with insurance, then encounter a problem overseas and try to put cover in place quickly in an attempt to make a fraudulent claim.
 Unfortunately, this makes it difficult for those who genuinely find themselves in a situation with no cover.

 IMPORTANT – PLEASE CAREFULLY READ ALL THIS INFORMATION